-Initially, the participant filled the Informed Consent Form (Appendix C) and, upon accepting the terms, she had to fill the Characterization Form (Appendix D).
-Next, the participant received the document entitled Activies – Phase 1 (Appendix E) and was allowed to read the the first two sections of the document (Instructions and Context).
+Initially, the participant filled the Informed Consent Form (Appendix C) and, upon accepting the terms, she filled the Characterization Form (Appendix D).
+Next, the participant received the document entitled Activities – Phase 1 (Appendix E) and was allowed to read the first two sections of the document (Instructions and Context).
 Phase 1 of this study included answering the questions for both scenarios.

-After finishing Phase 1, the participant watched a 10 minute video presenting DyeVC.
+After finishing Phase 1, the participant watched a 10-minute video presenting DyeVC.
 Next, the participant received the document entitled Activities – Phase 2 (Appendix F).
-This document contained a summarization of DyeVC approach, its main visualizations and the meaning of each different icon, node, edge, etc. In Phase 2 of this study, the participant should use DyeVC and contrast the answers given in Phase 1 with the answers found using DyeVC.
+This document contained a summarization of DyeVC approach, its main visualizations, and the meaning of each different icon, node, edge, etc. In Phase 2 of this study, the participant used DyeVC and contrasted the answers given in Phase 1 with the answers found using DyeVC.
 The set of questions in Phase 2 was the same as in Phase 1.
-The participant could either answer that the answer remained the same as before, or write a different answer, based on the analysis done using DyeVC.
+The participant could either answer that she want to keep the precious or write a new answer, based on the analysis done using DyeVC.

-Finally, the participant filled the Exit Survey (Appendix G), expressing her opinion regarding the tasks executed and DyeVC approach.
+Finally, the participant filled the Exit Survey (Appendix G), expressing her opinion regarding the tasks executed and the DyeVC approach.
 Each participant spent one hour on average in this study.

 Results

-Four postgraduate students participated in this study and all of them had experience in software development and DVCS.
+Four graduate students participated in this study and all of them had experience in software development and DVCS.
 Table 5 summarizes the participants’ profile.

 Table 5 – Summary of the Characterization Form